Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

 - **Automated Distribution:** Use oracles or on-chain/off-chain hybrid systems to automate the verification of actions(joining, data provision, service provision).
 - **Gas:** Ensure that the smart contract is designed to handle a large number of transactions efficiently.
   Consider the gas fees and optimize the contract to minimize costs.
 Even though Polygon gas fees are small, we need to decide whether the sender or receiver will pay for gas fees.
 - **User Interface:** We will need some small user interfaces.
-For example to manage your wallet, see status and stats, and maybe some smart contract interaction.
+For example to manage your wallet, see status and stats, and some smart contract interaction.
 This has not been finalized.

 ## OpenAPI Specification